vietd0x/vietd0x.github.io/_posts/2022-01-31-covidless.md

 84 b'\x7fELF\x02\x01\x01'
 ```

-and output from 2 consecutive runs, it has some same
+with #2 output from 2 consecutive runs, it has some same

 ```bash
 1 b'0000000000400934'